Always have your reliever inhaler with you

 Check the expiry date if you haven’t used your reliever for a while

-Even if you haven’t used all the medicine in your inhaler, you should replace your reliever inhaler with a new one if it has passed the expiry date.
-This is usually six months after opening it.
-An out-of-date reliever inhaler could be less effective.
+Even if you haven’t used all the medicine in your reliever inhaler, you should replace it with a new one if it has passed the expiry date.

 You can find the expiry date on the bottom of the box, or on the side of the inhaler cannister.